nymag/elasticsearch-streamer/README.md

 # elasticsearch streamer

-A cli for streaming docs to and frmo Elastic indices.
+A cli for streaming docs to and from Elastic indices.

 ## Installation